cdn-specs/control-header/draft-cdn-control-header.md

 It is a Dictionary Structured Header {{!I-D.ietf-httpbis-header-structure}}, whose members can be any directive registered in the HTTP Cache Directive Registry <https://www.iana.org/assignments/http-cache-directives/http-cache-directives.xhtml>.

-When a valid CDN-Cache-Control is present in a response, CDN caches MUST ignore the Cache-Control and Expires response headers in that response.
+When a valid CDN-Cache-Control header field is present in a response, CDN caches MUST ignore the Cache-Control and Expires response headers in that response.
 As such, CDN-Cache-Control is a wholly separate way to control the CDN cache.
 Note that this is on a response-by-response basis; if CDN-Cache-Control is not present, CDN caches MAY fall back to other control mechanisms as required by HTTP {{!I-D.ietf-httpbis-cache}}.

 The semantics and precedence of cache directives in CDN-Cache-Control are the same as those in Cache-Control.
 In particular, no-store and no-cache make max-age inoperative.